 Total time: 4.5 hrs.

-We have a Go Opti discount code for our guests so email if you wish to book.
 The entire journey time depends on how many people join the ride and how many, if any, stops are on the way.
 The service is 100% guaranteed once you book.
 They take all major credit/debit card online.

 2) By train Venice – Gorizia (Italy), Nova Gorica – Bohinjska Bistrica (Slovenia)